phac-nml/irida/doc/user/user/pipelines/index.md

 ## Saving pipeline results to a sample

 Some pipelines allow you to save data back to the samples in which the pipeline was ran.
 The type of data which will be saved back to the samples will differ between pipelines.
-For example an assembly and annotation pipeline will save the assembly to the list of files on a sample, where a typing pipeline such as SISTR may save a serotype to the metadata of the sample.
+For example an assembly and annotation pipeline will save the assembly to the list of files on a sample, whereas a typing pipeline such as SISTR may save a serotype to the metadata of the sample.

 To save analysis results back to a sample, on submission of a pipeline please select the `Save Results to Samples` checkbox on the pipeline setup page.

 ![save-results-to-samples](images/save-results-to-samples.png)

-<a href="../samples/">Previous: Managing Samples</a>

 ## Errors when executing pipelines